-Vegan Middle Eastern Bean Salad with Parsley and Lemon (Balela)
+Balela Middle Eastern Bean Salad

+And bean salads where you can use canned beans and still get a good result are my idea of convenience food, and this recipe was definitely a winner.
+The salad has a garlicky lemon dressing that bumps up the flavor and uses garbanzos, black beans, parsley, chopped tomatoes, and green onion for a simple salad that’s bursting with flavor.
 The star ingredient here is chopped fresh parsley, great to use in winter when other herbs are so expensive.
 (If it was summer, I might add chopped fresh mint too!)

-Pour chickpeas and black beans one at a time into a colander placed in the sink, rinse well until no more foam appears, and let drain.
+- Pour chickpeas and black beans one at a time into a colander placed in the sink, rinse well until no more foam appears, and let drain.
 (I often blot them dry with a paper towel if I get impatient and they still seem wet.)

-Mix the salad ingredients together and let it marinate at room temperature for at least 30 minutes.
+- Mix the salad ingredients together and let it marinate at room temperature for at least 30 minutes.
 (If I had more time I might marinate the beans for a few hours in the dressing, then mix in the other ingredients for the last 30 minutes.)